Fall Show

 • If you are in a show at your school at the same time, fantastic!
 Congratulations!
 You need to make sure you are communicating our rehearsals as a conflict with them understanding that you committed to our show already.
 You are responsible for working out a compromise if our rehearsals are at the same time.
 If your directors/instructors would like to speak with us, we are happy to chat and work with them.

-Our fall production will perform the weekend before Thanksgiving break.
-Due to wanting to explore different venues and learning opportunities for our students, the Fall show venue maybe in a different location each year.
-You can expect it to be either at Rotary Theater Visalia, TCOE Mooney Redwood Center, or ERCLC amphitheatre.
+Our fall show typically performs the weekend before Thanksgiving break.
+Due to wanting to explore different venues and learning opportunities for our students, the fall show venue maybe in a different location each year.
+Current and past venues include: LJ Williams, Rotary Theater, the TCOE Mooney Conference Center, or the ERCLC amphitheater.
+The 2024 fall show will be held at Rotary Theater.

 Okay, I'm in!
 How do I audition?